lovable821/lovable821/README.md

 Hi, there.
-I'm a Blockchian & Web developer.
+I'm a Full Stack AI Blockchian developer.
 Also I have experience in Bot development in Trading, Discord, Whop.